How to Write a Vacation Request Email (+ Tips & Examples)

 Requesting a reschedule because of an emergency

-Your apartment gets flooded due to a rusty, leaking pipe, or your child gets sick — there are endless emergencies that could make you reschedule your approved vacation leave.
+An apartment gets flooded due to a rusty, leaking pipe, or a child gets sick — there are endless emergencies that could make someone reschedule their approved vacation leave.

-To make this run smoothly, use the following reschedule email sample:
+To make this run smoothly, share the following reschedule email sample with your team:

-Subject line: Approved leave reschedule — Urgent [your Name and surname]
+Subject line: Approved leave reschedule — Urgent [Employee’s full name]

 Dear [Manager’s name],